skylersaleh/SkyEmu/docs/HTTP_CONTROL_SERVER.md

 # /screen command

 Returns a png image of the current screen of the emulated system.
+The parameter embed_state can be set to 1 to embed the emulation save state similar to the /save commands output on emulators that support it (ie. SkyEmu).
+The default keeps embed_state set to 0.

 **Example:**